 top of page

-• Students will design, program and automate their robotic creations.
-Students will use both LEGO Education and Scratch Programming.
+Students will design, program and automate their robotic creations.
+Students will use LEGO Education Programming.

 GORILLA